 Drone Follow Me Software

 The software to program Follow Me is generally built into the overall drone application.
-DJI have their GO App.
-3DR drones use their SOLO App and the Arducopter d-i-y drone uses Mission Planner software.
+DJI have their GO 4 App.
+The older 3DR drones which are no longer manufactured used their SOLO App and the Arducopter d-i-y drone uses Mission Planner software.

 Other manufacturers build the follow me mode software into the Ground Station Controller (GSC) such as Walkera.
 With a couple of clicks you program what you want to follow or track.